akinmetin/rpi-resource-tracker/README.md

 You can edit and use ``memory_consumer.py`` script to consume the device's memory intentionally.
 You also need to decrease 80% threshold value and seconds in ``monitor.py`` to test the script easier.

-Test cases can be found in ``/tests`` folder and all test cases are passing.
+Test cases can be found in ``/tests`` folder.

-Tested the live version on my Raspberry Pi 3 device with default Raspberry Pi OS(Debian Buster, version August 2020) installation and works without a problem.
+Tested the live version on my Raspberry Pi 3 device with default Raspberry Pi OS(Debian Buster, version August 2020) installation and works without any problem.

 ## Resources